 Who is the Outcast Designed For?

-Who is the Outcast for?
+Who Is the Outcast Jacket For?

 Hikers